Lawyers seek to block Idaho execution of terminally ill man - NewsBreak

 Lawyers seek to block Idaho execution of terminally ill man

-Attorneys for 66-year-old Gerald Ross Pizzuto Jr. asked the court in documents filed Monday in U.S. District Court in Idaho for a preliminary injunction halting the state’s death warrant, issued last week.
+Attorneys for 66-year-old Gerald Ross Pizzuto Jr. asked the court in documents filed Nov.
+21 in U.S. District Court in Idaho for a preliminary injunction halting the state’s death warrant, issued recently.
 The warrant sets Pizzuto’s execution by lethal injection on Dec.
 15. But officials said they don’t have the chemicals needed to carry out the execution and are trying to obtain them.

 The attorneys said that scheduling the execution between Thanksgiving and Christmas makes it more difficult to bring in witnesses and experts who won’t be able to rearrange holiday travel plans.